The Gangster (1947 film): Plot

 Shubunka is a racketeer preying upon small-time operators on the New Jersey boardwalk.
 He has a girlfriend, Nancy Starr, a showgirl, and offers protection to a New York beachfront cafe owned by Nick Jammey.
 A more powerful rival, Cornell, seeks to take over Shubunka's operations and territory.

 Karty, a regular customer, has gambling debts and has stolen money from his brothers-in-law's garage.
 He begs Shubunka for help but is refused.
 Dorothy, the cafe's cashier, quits her job, disillusioned by Shubunka's involvement in the rackets and concern for no one but himself.

 Cornell wants to take over Shubunka's rackets.
 Jammey gives him inside information on Shubunka's organization.
 After a couple of Cornell's men beat him up on a picnic, Shubunka angrily accuses Nancy of having him set up.
-Karty has disappeared, meantime, but when his frantic wife appeals to Shubunka for help, he again infuriates Dorothy by saying no.
+Karty has disappeared in the meantime, but when his frantic wife appeals to Shubunka for help, he again infuriates Dorothy by saying no.

 Karty gets into a fight with Jammey at the cafe and accidentally kills him with a skillet.
 Cornell mistakenly believes Shubunka to be responsible and goes after him.
-This time Nancy does betray Shubunka, having been bribed with a Broadway stage offer by Cornell.
+This time Nancy does betray Shubunka, having been bribed with a bogus Broadway stage offer by Cornell.

 Shubunka runs to Dorothy for help, but she declines, calling it just deserts for his unwillingness to help anyone else.
 With nowhere to hide, Shubunka is killed by Cornell in the street, just before the police arrive to place Cornell under arrest.